Yihgv/student/hacks/background.md

         this.canvas.style.left = `0px`;
         this.canvas.style.top = `${(window.innerHeight - this.height) / 2}px`;

+        // Game objects are created
         this.gameObjects = [
          new Background(backgroundImg, this),
          new Player(spriteImg, this)
         ];
       }
-      gameLoop() {
+        // This keep game alive and running gameLoop() {
         this.ctx.clearRect(0, 0, this.width, this.height);
         for (const obj of this.gameObjects) {